 At Kingstone Brewery

-There are pizza evenings on the first Saturday of every month and there's also the farm shop with cheeses, chutneys and other local bits and pieces.
+There’s also the farm shop with cheeses, chutneys and other local bits and pieces.

 Going out – a few pubs & restaurants worth a try